RenderKit/embree/doc/src/api/rtcInitPointQueryContext.md

 user defined instancing).

-The context is an necessary argument to [rtcPointQuery] and Embree internally uses the topmost instance tranformation of the stack to transform the point query into instance space.
+The context is an necessary argument to [rtcPointQuery] and Embree internally uses the topmost instance transformation of the stack to transform the point query into instance space.

 #### EXIT STATUS